Israel tensions ease as Netanyahu pauses judicial overhaul

 Israel’s Palestinian citizens have largely sat out the protests.
 Many say Israel’s democracy is tarnished by its military rule over their brethren in the West Bank and the discrimination they themselves face.

 Even with the big issues standing, officials inside and outside Israel signaled relief that the pause had bought some time.
+The Biden administration welcomed Netanyahu’s announcement, making its encouragement clear by dangling the prospect of an upcoming visit, “soon,” by the Israeli premier to the White House.

-“I had a nice night of sleep last night, thank God,” Nides, the U.S. ambassador, told Israel Army Radio.
+“I had a nice night of sleep last night, thank God,” U.S. Ambassador Tom Nides told Israel Army Radio on Tuesday.
 “This morning I’m optimistic and I applaud the move.”